Raylen Lanktree –

 When not working full-time at the opera, or running princess parties, Amy writes curriculum-based fiction and nonfiction books for children.
 Author of over one hundred early reader books, Amy works as a freelance writer and audiobook narrator for Crabtree Publishing, with books available in English, French, and Spanish through Amazon, Walmart, Target, and Barnes & Noble!

 Born and raised in Victoria, BC, Kendra Bidwell graduated from the Canadian College of Performing Arts Company C program in 2018.
 Performing has always been her passion and self chosen career path from a young age.
-She has an extensive music and dance background; from piano to ballet, and accordion to hip hop, the list goes on.
+She is grateful that she gets to teach and share her love for performing and dance with children at the McTavish Academy of Art.

 Sophie Groves loves magic.
 Among her favourite forms of magic are theatre, music and nature!
 When Sophie isn’t performing, she can often be found working behind the scenes as a photographer.
 She is currently pursuing an undergrad degree in theatre at the University of Victoria, with the end goal of becoming a teacher.